 They will provide feedback on your work and support you to achieve.
 Each of the tasks is designed to support your development as an early years teacher and is directly relevant to your practice in the classroom.

 School experiences are assessed against the Teachers’ Standards – you will be regularly observed by your mentor and link tutor and will collect evidence of your progress.

 Gain vital experience as you develop your confidence at the heart of the classroom

 The PGCE programme is taught in close partnership with a range of local schools.
 During the course, you will experience a number of different placements.

-In addition, you will gain vital hands-on experience of working within the classroom through our school placements, which will develop your confidence and competence to teach effectively.
+In addition, you will gain vital hands-on experience of working within the classroom through our 120-days (plus itaps) school placement programme, which will develop your confidence and competence to teach effectively.

 At the start of the course, you will be teaching small groups of pupils.
 By the end, you’ll be teaching subjects across the curriculum to a whole class.
 During the extended placements, you will be supported by a school-based mentor and a link tutor from the University.